Furious Flower Poetry Center: Celebrating the Worlds of Black Poetry

+Educational events, poet readings, conversations, art exhibits, open mics, and scholarly presentations showcased the work of more than 50 featured poets and scholars.
+Featured poets included Rita Dove, Jericho Brown, Camille Dungy, Alexis Pauline Gumbs, Malika Booker, Patricia Jabbeh Wesley, Tyehimba Jess, Remica Bingham-Risher, Lillian Yvonne Bertram, John Keene, Cornelius Eady, Nikky Finney, Matthew Shenoda, Ross Gay, Erica Hunt, francine j. harris, Roger Reeves, DaMaris Hill, Efe Paul Azino, Merle Collins, Danez Smith, Tara Betts, A. B. Spellman, Lorna Goodison, E. Ethelbert Miller, Haryette Mullen, Kei Miller, Frank X Walker, Shara McCallum, Tim Seibles, Anastacia-Renée, Gregory Pardlo, Terrance Hayes, Evie Shockley, Niyi Osundare, Canisia Lubrin, Patricia Smith, and Kwame Dawes.

+A laureate reading featured Angela Jackson (Illinois), Curtis Crisler (Indiana), Amanda Johnston (Texas), avery r. young (Chicago, IL), and Glenis Redmond (Greenville, SC), and was hosted by Rita Dove (Poet Laureate of the United States, 1993-1995).

+Brittney Spencer gave a finale concert at the Forbes Center for the Performing Arts.

 Partnerships

+In 2022, Furious Flower and JMU Libraries were awarded a $2 million, 4.5 year grant from the Mellon Foundation: Flowerings Project Phase II: Seeding and Tending Furious Flower’s Digital Archives and Infrastructure.
+The grant will provide for archival description, digital preservation, and global access to the Furious Flower archives in JMU Libraries Special Collections.

-Bringing the celebration of Black poetry along with it, the FFPC celebrated its 25th anniversary at the opening of The Smithsonian’s National Museum of African American History and Culture’s fall programming.
+Bringing the celebration of Black poetry along with it, the FFPC celebrated its 25th anniversary at the opening of The Smithsonian's National Museum of African American History and Culture's fall programming.
 Black poets such as Nikki Giovanni, Yusef Komunyakaa, Sonia Sanchez, Gregory Pardlo, Terrance Hayes, Tyehimba Jess, and the Swazi Poets of South Africa performed some of their pieces.
 In addition to this, the FFPC hosted workshops and discussions to further recognize Black literature.
 There were also opportunities to purchase the works of these writers at the event.

 The FFPC held a tribute to the late poet Lucille Clifton, a prestigious Black female writer and a recipient of the 2000 National Book Award for Poetry.
 The event was also another partnership with an outside organization, Virginia Tech Steger Poetry Prize.
 Director Joanne Gabbin personally worked with Nikki Giovanni to plan this tribute.
-Beautifully coordinated, 73 poems were read to commemorate each year of the Clifton’s life.
+Beautifully coordinated, 73 poems were read to commemorate each year of the Clifton's life.
 In addition, the Center called on other Black women poets to read her work, showcasing the tradition of Black women intellect.